Olympics-Hwang gives S.Korea first short track medal in Beijing with 1,500m gold | Sports-Games

 She was joined by Italy's Arianna Fontana, who has already won the mixed team relay and 500 metres title to take her record tally to 10 Olympic medals Canadian Kim Boutin, a silver medallist on the distance in 2018, failed to qualify after crashing right after the last bend.

 Italy, however, failed to make it to the 3,000 metres women's relay final in a semi-final that also featured the Netherlands and China.
 Canada and South Korea also qualified for the final.
-(Additional reporting by Gabrielle Tétrault-Farber; Editing by Ken Ferris and Andrew Cawthorne)
+(Editing by Ken Ferris, Andrew Cawthorne and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)